9QIX/Google-Cybersecurity-Certification-Notes/IV. Tools of the Trade - Linux and SQL/Week 4/II. SQL queries.md

 ## Key takeaways

 `SELECT` and `FROM` are important keywords in SQL queries.
 You use `SELECT` to indicate which columns to return and `FROM` to indicate which table to query.
 You can also include `ORDER BY` in your query to organize the output.
 These foundational SQL skills will support you as you move into more advanced queries.

+In this video, we learned how to apply filters to SQL queries to retrieve specific data from a database.
+Here's a summary of the key concepts covered:

+### **Filtering Data in SQL**

+**Understanding Filtering**
+- Filtering in SQL involves selecting data that matches specific conditions, allowing us to choose only the data we want.
+- Analogous to selecting specific items (e.g., fresh apples) from a set (e.g., a fruit cart).

+**SQL Operators**
+- Operators are symbols or keywords used to represent operations in SQL.
+- Example: The equal to operator (=) is used to compare values for equality.
+- Operators allow us to define conditions for filtering data.

+**WHERE Clause**
+- The WHERE clause is used to apply conditions for filtering in SQL queries.
+- It follows the SELECT and FROM clauses and specifies the condition based on operators.
+- For example, to find all login attempts made in the United States, we use the condition "country = 'USA'" in the WHERE clause.

+**Filtering Based on Patterns with LIKE**
+- We can use the LIKE operator to filter data based on patterns rather than exact matches.
+- The percentage sign (%) acts as a wildcard for unspecified characters.
+- For example, "LIKE 'East%'" would match all values in the "office" column that start with "East."

+**Using the LIKE Operator**
+- The LIKE operator is used in a WHERE clause to search for patterns in a column.
+- It allows for more flexible filtering based on partial matches.
+- For example, "WHERE country LIKE 'US%'" would match entries with "US" or "USA" in the "country" column.

+**Conclusion**
+- Filtering data in SQL enables us to retrieve specific records that meet defined criteria.
+- We can use operators and conditions to create precise filters, allowing for tailored data retrieval.
+- SQL's filtering capabilities are valuable for security analysts to extract relevant information from databases efficiently.

+By mastering filtering in SQL, security analysts can efficiently extract and analyze data from databases to support various security-related tasks and decisions.